ntustison/Histograms/Text/stitched.md

   controls, is also a potential source of output variance.

-* Both hierarchical and adaptive k-means also ignore spatial information and, although they does use a principled optimization criterion, this criterion is not adequately tailored for hyperpolarized gas imaging and susceptible to various levels of noise.
+* Both hierarchical and adaptive k-means also ignore spatial information and, although they do use a principled optimization criterion, this criterion is not adequately tailored for hyperpolarized gas imaging and susceptible to various levels of noise.